-Notice verse 6, "There came a man who was sent from God; his name was John."
+Notice verse 6, "There was a man sent from God, whose name was John."
 That's interesting.
 In an introduction to a biography about Jesus, the apostle John inserts a reference to a man named John.
 Why?
-And what "John" is he talking about?
-And why do we need to know about John if this is a book about Jesus?
+And what "John" is he talking about, and why do we need to know about John if this is a book about Jesus?

-As I mentioned last week, one of the first things I typically do with seekers is encourage them to read the Gospel of John.
+As I mentioned this morning, one of the first things I typically do with seekers is encourage them to read the Gospel of John.
 And one of the first responses I hear from those who take the challenge is, "What's going on in chapter one?
 I know that John is writing this book.
 But who's this 'John' in verse 6?"